 You can’t call it an Easter gathering if there aren’t a few deviled eggs.
 I mean, eggs are one of the main stars of Easter!
-I’ve lumped salads and pasta salads in the same category since they are all cold side dishes that are perfect for your celebration.
+I’ve lumped spring salads and pasta salads in the same category since they are all cold side dishes that are perfect for your celebration.

 This easy Greek-style Bean Salad is super simple and packed with both flavor and gorgeous color.
 Add some crispy lettuce and grilled chicken for a full meal, or serve it with warmed pita bread as an appetizer.